 The Institute for Catholic Thought and Culture creates opportunities that provide a Catholic lens to ongoing conversations especially relevant to our local community and our world today.

-Seattle University is accepting that invitation.
-By establishing the Institute for Catholic Thought and Culture (ICTC), the university is committing itself as never before to study and build upon the Catholic Intellectual Tradition.
-With the Institute as its academic nucleus, the university will examine its Catholic heritage with heightened intentionality and vigor.
+With the institute as its academic nucleus, the university will examine its Catholic heritage with heightened intentionality and vigor.

-Seattle University’s Institute for Catholic Thought and Culture invites the Seattle University community to retrieve, reclaim and revive a tradition of exploration, examination and engagement with the intersection of religion and culture, of faith and reason and of church and world by creating a culture of rigorous study of and dialogue with the Catholic intellectual and wisdom tradition.
-We strive to be a place of multifaith, diverse conversations, a place where people come together to engage in necessary conversations about the meaning of the Gospel in our time.
+Seattle University’s Institute for Catholic Thought and Culture invites the community to renew the Catholic intellectual tradition of engagement at the crossroads where faith and reason, religion and culture, church and world meet - through academic research, reflection and dialogue.
+We strive to be a place of multifaith, diverse conversations where people come together to engage in necessary about the meaning of the Gospel in our time.

-• Ignite students’ curiosity to explore the Catholic intellectual tradition in dialogue with the issues of our day
+• Ignite students’ curiosity to explore the Catholic intellectual tradition in all its richness and complexity.

 • Encourage faculty to expand the horizon of Catholic thought through rigorous scholarship.

-• Engage in a vibrant community-wide discourse on Catholicism in all its richness and complexity.
+• Engage in a vibrant, community-wide discourse on Catholicism in dialogue with the issues of our day.

-• Reinforce the university’s commitment to understanding and supporting Catholicism as a global and diverse tradition principally concerned with lifting up the most marginalized of our society.
+• Highlight the university’s commitment to Catholicism as a global and diverse tradition concerned with lifting up the most marginalized of our society.